 How do I apply?

 Step 1 Attend an information session

-Step 2 Research and nominate up to four host partners that meet your course/language/budget criteria
+Step 2 Research and nominate four host partners (a minimum of three is required for your application to be considered eligible) that meet your course/language/budget criteria

 Step 3 Submit your online registration by the deadline (May and September each year)

 Step 4 If successful, you will be notified and invited to attend a ‘Get Set Nomination Briefing’